Dr. Joseph Raccuglia, MD

 The gap that Frankl described, that Huberman mapped, that Patanjali trained, that Marcus Aurelius practiced every night?
 That gap has a neurochemical environment.
 And that environment can either support the pause or sabotage it.

-Certain compounds have been studied for their role in supporting the neurochemical conditions that allow the prefrontal cortex to function at its best.
-Adaptogens like Ashwagandha (as KSM-66®) have been researched for their capacity to support healthy cortisol levels already within normal range.
+When the body's stress response is frequently activated, the balance between reactive and deliberate brain function can shift toward reactivity.
+Adaptogens like Ashwagandha (as KSM-66) have been researched for their capacity to support healthy cortisol levels already within normal range.
 L-Theanine has been studied for its role in supporting alpha brainwave activity.
-Lion’s Mane mushroom has been researched for its potential role in supporting nerve growth factor production.
+Lion's Mane mushroom has been researched for its potential role in supporting nerve growth factor production.

-FlowVeda® Formula
+FlowVeda Formula

 Formulated to support the neurochemical conditions for what every tradition on this page describes: the calm, alert, present state from which deliberate response becomes possible.
 Not to replace the practice.
 To support the biology that makes the practice accessible.